 New Forest – United Kingdom

-We might come across as Chewton Glen obsessed for this reason and this one, but you have to give credit when credit is due.
+We might come across as Chewton Glen obsessed, but you have to give credit when credit is due.
 It is one of the most unique hotels out there, and autumn adds a thousand golden and crimson reasons to visit.

 Prague – Czech Republic